Kösem Sultan: Aftermath

-After Kösem's murder, the Grand Vizier Siyavuş Pasha suggested that the Black Standard be displayed above the main gate of Topkapı Palace (it was usually taken out at the start of campaigns against Christian or Shi'i powers).
+When news of Kösem's murder spread the following morning, a large crowd was said to have gathered in front of Topkapı Palace's gates.
+There, they are claimed to have accused the Janissaries of murdering Kösem and pledged to take revenge.
+The Grand Vizier Siyavuş Pasha responded by proposing that the Sacred Standard of Muhammed, which was typically brought out at the beginning of campaigns against Christian or Shia nations, be displayed above Topkapı Palace's main gate.
 To implement a levy of all able-bodied men for the public defence, the grand vizier ordered criers to pass through the streets of Constantinople shouting, "Whoever is a Muslim, let him rally around the banner of the religion.
 Those who do not come are rendered infidels and they are divorced from their [Muslim] wives."
-The morning after the murder of Kösem, a huge crowd is said to have gathered in front of the gates of Topkapı Palace, where they blamed the Janissaries for her murder and swore to avenge it.
-The people of Constantinople spontaneously observed three days of mourning while the city's mosques and markets were closed for three days.
-At the Topkapı Palace, it started a tradition of lighting candles "for her soul" every night, and this tradition continued until the palace was closed in the 19th century.
+Three days of spontaneous mourning were observed by the people of Constantinople, during which the city's marketplaces and mosques were closed.
+Kösem's murder also allegedly began a custom of lighting candles "for her soul" at the Topkapı Palace every night, which lasted until the palace's closure in the nineteenth century.